omcaaaar/Bike-Sharing-Prediction/README.md

 of travel, departure and arrival position is explicitly recorded in these systems.
 This feature turns bike sharing system into a virtual sensor network that can be used for sensing mobility in the city.
 Hence, it is expected that most of important events in the city could be detected via monitoring these data.
+(Please refer the readme.txt file available in Bike-Sharing-Dataset folder for details about dataset)